 Amigos Falsos: Top 20 False Cognates in Spanish

 Bienvenidos, language enthusiasts!
-If you’re into language learning, you’ve probably heard of cognates.
+If you’re into language learning, you might have heard of cognates.
 These linguistic buddies share the same meaning in 2 or more languages.
 They can be a language learner’s best friend and that’s why we love them.
 However, lurking in the shadows are their sneakier counterparts: the troublesome false cognates.
 Words that seem similar but have different meanings.
 In this guide, we’ll unveil the top 20 false cognates between Spanish and English to improve your vocabulary skills.
 So, grab your language detective hat, and let’s uncover the truth behind these imposters!

 What is a False Cognate/False Friend?